chiggs01/GettingCleaningData/CodeBook.md

 ##Study Design and Data Processing
 Experiments were conducted using a group of 30 volunteers between the ages of 19-48.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Its embedded accelerometer and gyroscope were used to capture 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz (Reyes-Ortiz et al., 2012).

+Accelerometer readings are measured in gravity units, while gyroscope readings are measured in radians per second.
 Accelerometer and gyroscope signals were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force was assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain (Reyes-Ortiz et al., 2012).

 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 The magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals)” (Anguita et al., 2013).